ivangeorgiev/gems/docs/python/django/manage/020-revert-all-migrations-for-django-app.rst

 Doing it the normal way
 -----------------------------

-If all migrations are consistent, you could Django's migrate command:
+If all migrations are consistent, you could use Django's migrate command passing `zero` as final migration:

 .. code-block:: bash